AbdalrahmanOthman01/SWE-project/README.md

-# F.R.I.D.A.Y-AI
+# E.V.A-AI

 ## Project Overview
-F.R.I.D.A.Y-AI (Framework for Real-time Intelligent Digital Assistance by You) is an advanced Python-based virtual assistant designed to perform a wide range of tasks.
+E.V.A-AI (Framework for Real-time Intelligent Digital Assistance by You) is an advanced Python-based virtual assistant designed to perform a wide range of tasks.
 With capabilities spanning from scientific problem-solving to IoT control, it provides an all-in-one solution for personal productivity, smart home control, and multimedia management.

 ## Features